Jacob Paul Rettenmayer header

 By 1909 the City Directory shows JP Rettenmayer as president & manager of the brewery.
 JP was no doubt the "de facto" president from the beginning since Leopold was not residing in San Francisco, but remained at Tumwater.

 The directories for 1910 & 1911 lists a Frank Rettenmayer as a brewer for Acme.
-Frank (Franzc) was JP's younger brother who immigrated in 1909.
+Frank (Franz) was JP's younger brother who immigrated in 1909.

 In 1916 plans were formulated to establish a co-operative business association with other San Francisco brewing interests.
-Subsequently, on 17 January 1917, the Acme Brewing Company became part of the the newly formed California Brewing Association, with JP named president of the organization.
+Subsequently, on 17 January 1917, the Acme Brewing Company became part of the the newly formed California Brewing Association, with JP named president and general manager of the consolidation.

 Anticipating the passage of national prohibition, JP formed a new company in an entirely different industry.
 In May of 1918, as president of the Remar Company, he announced plans to begin construction of a bakery at Forty-ninth and Adeline Streets, across the Bay in Oakland.
-By June of the following year, the Oakland Tribune reported that the large bakery was now turning out 40,000 loaves of bread daily.
+He hired archetect, Richard Griesser, who had built his father-in-law's Bellingham Bay Brewery in '02 and new Olympia Brewery in '07.
+By June of 1919, the Oakland Tribune reported that the large bakery was now turning out 40,000 loaves of bread daily.

 An article in the Placerville Mountain Democrat of Aug.
 28, 1920 reported that JP Rettenmayer will be visiting Penobscot Farm after taking over the interest of the retiring owner.